sytabaresa/kingly/README.old.md

 ### Description
 This FSM factory function takes the parameters defining the behaviour of the state transducer, and returns the created state transducer.
-That transducer has a method `yield` by which an input is passed to the state machine, and in return the computed output is received.
+That transducer has a method `yield` by which an input is passed to the state machine, and in return the injected output is received.
 The syntax for an input is `{{[eventLabel] : eventData}}`, i.e. an input is an object with exactly one key, which is the event identifier, and the value matching the key is the event data.